 Tsubaki Kasugano, the Sixth Diary Holder seems at first to be more of mix of Yamato Nadeshiko and Bitch in Sheep's Clothing when dealing with Yukki and Yuno, but then we see that her backstory of orphanhood and sexual slavery drove her completely insane.

 Fifth Diary Reisuke Houjou is a cross between Cute and Psycho and Tyke Bomb.

-And, of course, Yuno herself!
-Typical of the postergirl for Yandere everywhere.
+Yuno herself, typical of the postergirl for Yandere everywhere.
 She always has this adorable little smile on her face when she attacks people with axes.

-Mikael from Tenshi Ni Narumon is usually a cute, easily agitated boy, but when under great stress and when things don't go they way he wants them, can turn into a really scary and obsessive psycho.
+Mikael is usually a cute, easily agitated boy, but when under great stress and when things don't go they way he wants them, can turn into a really scary and obsessive psycho.
 It might caused by a side effect of his halo falling off.

 The same can be said about Silky - very moe and doll-like but tends to smash everything apart and set on fire when enraged.
 Only she was a scary psycho for most of the time during the series and again it can be argued that it was mostly a side effect of her halo falling off.

 Mama can turn into a very crazy witch when under too much stress.

 Yukino-sensei in Hohzuki Island, who at one point sneaks around the school in the dark, naked, with a wooden sword, ready to beat one of the children to death.
 Later turns out to be a subversion—yes, she's snapped and is fucking creepy, but it was because she thought one of the children was Cute and Psycho themselves, due to her best friend and fellow teacher turning up murdered.
 The kids acting very suspiciously didn't help matters.
 By the end of the manga, she realizes everything she thought was wrong, clears up some misconceptions about her, and then pulls a Big Damn Heroes on the realmurderous teacher.